Anita May Rosenstein Campus — Los Angeles, California

 Size: 183,700 s.f.

 Team: Dominic Leong, Christopher Leong, Gabriel Burkett, Shanna Yates, Nile Greenberg, Dale Strong, Yu-Hsiang Lin / Competition Team: Dominic Leong, Christopher Leong, Nile Greenberg, Nyssa Sherazee, Gabriel Burkett, Yu-Hsiang Lin

 Collaborators: Killefer Flammang Architects

 Press: Architectural Digest, E-Flux, Metropolis,

-Designed by Leong Leong and Killefer Flammang Architects, the new site, located on McCadden Place and Santa Monica Boulevard is a new typology for community-based urban development that includes diverse social and affordable housing programs.
+Designed by Leong Leong and Killefer Flammang Architects, the new site, located on McCadden Place and Santa Monica Boulevard, is a new typology for community-based urban development that includes diverse social and affordable housing programs.
 The porous, pedestrian-oriented urban campus features a public plaza and a series of courtyards that unify various social services, cultural and institutional programs, and the Center’s existing neighbor facility, the Village at Ed Gould Plaza.
-The result is a new, integrated platform for living as a intergenerational LGBTQ community.
+The result is a new, integrated platform for living as an intergenerational LGBTQ community.